-This degree provides a comprehensive secondary school social science program, including economics, history, geography, political science, psychology, and sociology.
+This program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The degree provides a comprehensive secondary school social science program, including economics, history, geography, political science, psychology, and sociology.
 After graduation, students may apply for the Alabama Class B Certificate: Social Science, grades 7-12; and the SDA Basic Teaching Certificate: Social Science grades 7-12.